hyunnnchoi/ELIS/README.md

 }
 ```

-If you use this code or find it helpful, please consider citing our paper.
+If you use this code or find it helpful, please consider citing their paper.